 Art critic Jeffrey Deitch called it "disjointed street poetry" and yet Basquait quickly went onward to capitalize on the attentions generated to quickly becoming a heavily collected & much shown artist in galleries worldwide.

-Basquiat combined African, Aztec, Hispanic, and ancient Roman and Greek imagery with his own invented iconography and graphic marks in works that emphasized the physical and the gestural aspects of the artistic process.
-Repetitions of words, names, scrawls, cartoons, anatomy drawings and voodoo incantations alike, his visual savagery articulated a vivid mind eager to cash in on the buying frenzies at the time.
-Art as Art-To-Go became the norm as anything created sold & some artists (Haring) even referred to it as "Fast Art "
+Working primarily on canvas or paper ( other medium could be old discarded doors or windows, wood panels etc) Basquiat combined African, Aztec, Hispanic, and ancient Roman and Greek imagery with his own invented iconography and graphic marks in works that emphasized the physical and the gestural aspects of the artistic process.
+Repetitions of words, lists, names, scrawls, cartoons, anatomy drawings and voodoo incantations alike, his visual savagery articulated a vivid mind eager to cash in on the buying frenzies at the time.

 Even before Basquiat ever showed his work in any galleries, Blondie (Deborah Harry bought the first canvas he ever sold when they met on the music video ( 1981) shoot for her hit song Rapture.